marxin/texi2rst-generated/sphinx/gccint/rtl-representation/rtl-expressions-for-arithmetic.rst

   normally the number of bits in mode :samp:`{m}` minus the number of bits set by ``high``.

-  .. index:: minus

-  .. index:: ss_minus

-  .. index:: us_minus

-  .. index:: RTL difference

-  .. index:: RTL subtraction

-  .. index:: RTL subtraction with signed saturation

-  .. index:: RTL subtraction with unsigned saturation
+  .. index:: minus, ss_minus, us_minus, RTL difference, RTL subtraction, RTL subtraction with signed saturation, RTL subtraction with unsigned saturation

 :samp:`(minus:{m} {x} {y})` :samp:`(ss_minus:{m} {x} {y})` :samp:`(us_minus:{m} {x} {y})`
   These three expressions represent the result of subtracting :samp:`{y}` from :samp:`{x}`, carried out in mode :samp:`{M}`.
 Behavior on overflow is the same as for the three variants of ``plus`` (see above).

-  .. index:: compare

-  .. index:: RTL comparison
+  .. index:: compare, RTL comparison

 :samp:`(compare:{m} {x} {y})`
   Represents the result of subtracting :samp:`{y}` from :samp:`{x}` for purposes